KanoComputing/kit-app-shell/README.md

 Shell.define(ExampleApp);
 ```

-The app shell will instantiate it with a reference to the `bus` that can be used to communicate with devices and `config` to access the app config above.
-It will expect the constructor to initialise the `root` property.
+The app shell will pass to the constructor a reference to the `bus` that can be used to communicate with devices and `config` to access the app configuration above.
+It will expect you to initialise the `root` property with your app's UI which will be stamped to the DOM when the app loads.
 For the purposes of this example, we create a simple `div` with the application's name in it.

 With the main class in place, we can test the setup on the _web_ platform by running `kash` from the project tree as follows: